8tentaculos/cssfun/README.md

 modular and maintainable.
 Additionally, the styles are defined in the same file as your component, making it easier to manage and understand the styling of your application.

-CSSFUN is framework agnostic and has a small footprint of only 4KB.
+CSSFUN is framework-agnostic and has a small footprint of only 4KB.
 It can be used directly in the browser without any build tools or complex setup.
 It also supports server-side rendering without duplicating styles.

 CSSFUN is available under the [MIT License](LICENSE).
-You can discuss features or report bugs on our [GitHub Issues page](https://github.com/your-repo/cssfun/issues).
+You can discuss features or report bugs on our [GitHub Issues page](https://github.com/8tentaculos/cssfun/issues).

-## Getting started
+## Getting Started

 ### Using npm